 It’s therefore up to companies to create work environments in which technological expertise and social business can develop across generations.
-Millennials may be at ease using Salesforce, Facebook and MailChimp, but success in the digital sphere also depends on more experienced professionals embracing such tools in order to apply their knowledge and expertise to social media marketing, brand advocacy and other digital communication initiatives.
-For example, the best social selling teams are often made up of Millennials, who are incredibly familiar with social media, and more seasoned sales representatives who have years of experience nurturing leads and landing deals.
+Millennials may be at ease using Salesforce, Facebook and MailChimp, but success in the digital sphere also depends on more experienced professionals embracing such tools; in order to apply their knowledge and expertise to social media marketing, brand advocacy and other digital communication initiatives.
+For example, the best social selling teams are often made up of Millennials, who are incredibly familiar with social media; but also more seasoned sales representatives who have years of experience nurturing leads and landing deals.

 New technological tools and social media initiatives are in everyone’s best interests; which is why they must be understood and executed by cross-generational teams.
 From e-learning to social recruitment, gamification to brand advocacy; if companies are to move with the times employees of all ages need to embrace digital developments.
 It is for this reason that the ‘Millennial’ is arguably more of a mindset than an age bracket.